Course in oxy-acetylene, plasma and electric torch cutting

 Types of cuts and their specific characteristics

-This type of cutting is known as gas cutting or oxygen cutting.
+- oxy-acetylene cutting - This type of cutting is known as gas cutting or oxygen cutting.
 It is a commonly used method of separating metals.
-This method is most commonly used to cut unalloyed steels and low alloy steels.
+This method is most commonly used to cut unalloyed steels and low-alloy steels;

-Known as a metal cutting technique, the essence of which is to melt metal and eject it from the cutting slot.
-The whole process is carried out by means of a special plasma arc, acting under the influence of high kinetic energy.
+- plasma cutting - known as a metal cutting technique, the essence of which is to melt metal and eject it from the cutting slot.
+The entire process is carried out by means of a special plasma arc, operating under the influence of high kinetic energy;

-This type of cutting provides a better cut surface quality and increased productivity compared to manual cutting.
-By using oxygen to cut structural carbon and low alloy steels.
+- electric cutting - This type of cutting allows a better quality of the cut surface and an increase in productivity compared with manual cutting, thanks to the use of oxygen to cut structural carbon and low-alloy steels.

-- Oxy-acetylene cutting - is used when thicker materials made of ordinary steel need to be cut.
+- Oxy-acetylene cutting - is used in situations where thicker materials made of ordinary steel need to be cut.

-- Electrical cutting - the main applications of electrical cutting include cutting machine parts and structural components in steel construction plants and in craft workshops.
+- Electrical cutting - The main applications for electrical cutting include the cutting of machine parts and structural components in steel construction companies and craftsmen's workshops.